 The first watch goes in the yard at lock-up, and is relieved at midnight by the second watch.
 Then they can go to bed but have to turn out all the bell taps in the morning, and go on outside duty until noon; then they are off until lock-up again.

 The second watch gets off at bell taps in the morning and can go to bed until noon; then they must go on duty until lock-up.
-After lock-up they can go back to bed again and sleep until half past eleven; then get up and go to supper in the red front, and relieve the first watch at midnight.
-So you see the first and second watch have to get their sleep on the installment plan.
+After lock-up they can go back to bed again and sleep until half past eleven.
+Then (they) get up and go to supper (and) relieve the first watch at midnight.
+So you see, the first and second watch have to get their sleep on the installment plan.

 Couldn’t sleep enough

-There was one guard who used to work on the watch that could not get sleep enough, consequently if he sat down in his guard post he would go to sleep; if caught this meant the “carpet;” the warden’s office and possibly dismissal.
-So to overcome it he would place a brick bat between his knees when he sat down, and if he went to sleep his knees would relax, let the brick bat fall on the floor, and wake him up.
+There was one guard who used to work on the watch that could not get sleep enough.
+Consequently, if he sat down in his guard post, he would go to sleep.
+If caught this meant the “carpet;g” the warden’s office and possibly dismissal.
+So to overcome it, he would place a brick bat between his knees when he sat down.
+If he went to sleep, his knees would relax, let the brick bat fall on the floor, and wake him up.
 I will not vouch for the truth of this, but old guards at the prison say it is a fact.

 The first and second watch call every hour from 9 in the evening to 6 in the morning.
 This is done principally to see that they are all awake and watchful.

 The call starts at box one, thus “nine o’clock, and all is well,” then two repeats it, and so on until eight have called.
 If any of them fail to call, the sergeant of the watch is there in a hurry.